db2254/sem/use-cases/use-case-8.md

-# USE CASE: 8 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 8 As an HR advisor I want to delete an employee's details so that the company is compliant with data retention legislation.

 ## CHARACTERISTIC INFORMATION